 An unconditional lien waiver goes into effect as soon as it is signed.
 It doesn’t matter if you haven’t yet received payment or if something happens and you end up never receiving payment.
 If you send in a signed unconditional lien waiver, you are giving up your lien rights no matter if you get paid or not.

-For this reason, an unconditional lien waiver can be VERY DANGEROUS for the signing party.
+For this reason, an unconditional lien waiver can be VERY DANGEROUS for the signing party (see court case where a contractor didn’t check they were signing an unconditional waiver).
 Signing an unconditional lien waiver means giving up your lien rights no matter if you get paid or not.
 If there is any reason the payment might fail (e.g. a check that hasn’t cleared), it’s a bad idea to sign an unconditional lien waiver.

 In other words, you should only sign an unconditional waiver after receiving payment in hand.